techcoderx/hiverpc-resources/proxy/README.md

 # hive-proxy

 A dead simple hive JSON-RPC proxy powered by 69 lines of NodeJS code (excluding empty lines and comments).
+Only use when Jussi doesn't work.

 [Full post](https://peakd.com/general/@techcoderx/the-dead-simple-proxy)